owin1022/Altek_3D_Camera/README.md

 For more information on the library, please follow our [examples](./examples), and read the [documentation](./doc) to learn more.

 ## Contributing
-In order to contribute to Intel RealSense SDK, please follow our [contribution guidelines](CONTRIBUTING.md).
+In order to contribute to Altek SDK, please follow our [contribution guidelines](CONTRIBUTING.md).

 ## License
 This project is licensed under the [Apache License, Version 2.0](LICENSE).